jingxia/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Code model for generating paths.

+Every the controller gets information from the simulator, it will read in this car's current status, status of all other cars (location, velocity, etc), and the remaining of previous path.
+It'll do the following things, and finally send out a new path, which consists of 50 points describing the new path of next 1s (0.02s interval between points):
+1. Add all remaining trajectory points from previous path to the new path's beginning (if any);
+2. We will use a set of 5 points as anchor points to generate the new path.

+   a.
+Set the last point from previous path as ref location of the new projection.
+If there's no remaining points from previous path, set the car's current location as ref location;

+   b.
+Add the last 2 points from previous path as first 2 points of the anchor points;

+   c.
+From the ref location, take the next 3 points, each 30m, 60m and 90m away from the ref location, on the lane of chosen (which also adjust the velocity; this step will explain in detail later in **chooseLane step**), along the road given by the map.

+   d. fit a spline based off the 5 anchor points;

+   e. based on the desired velocity and yaw, find the points on the spline each with interval of 0.02s, and fill into the new path list until it has 50 points.
+Then send the new path to the simulator.

+### chooseLane step

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).